garrettgsb/w8d4-design-with-flexbox/README.md

 **Step 2: Design the layout naively**

-Using your favorite design tool (whiteboard for me), draw the layout you want, without considering too much about the implementation.
+Using your favorite design tool (mine is a whiteboard), draw the layout you want, without considering too much about the implementation.
 Just get it out there.

 ![Navbar - Naive design](readme-images/navbar-naive.jpg)